aninawitt-blip/education/health-tips.md

 # Health Tipps
 - Drink 2 Litres of water daily.
 - Wanna lose belly fat?
-Try hot water, Apple Cider Vinegar and Lemon, mixed together.
+Try hot water, Apple Cider Vinegar and Lemon, mixed together and walk four thousend steps a day.
 - Need more tips?
 Go see a doctor.
 - You can thank me later.
 END